 How do you follow someone?

 The techniques of tailing someone are an acquired skill.
 When following someone we are constantly weighing two factors against each other.
-First we want to stay close enough to make sure we do not loose the subject at a traffic light or in heavy traffic.
-However we are constantly balancing this against staying so close that we run the risk of being observed by the subject.
+First, we want to stay close enough to make sure we do not lose the subject at a traffic light or in heavy traffic.
+However, we are constantly balancing this against staying so close that we run the risk of being observed by the subject.
 The art of balancing these two factors in a variety of situations can only be executed well by having an experienced investigator work on the case.
-In some cases a second agent is preferable or required which allows us to keep safer distances while not minimizing the chance of loosing the subject.
+In some cases, a second agent is preferable or required which allows us to keep safer distances while not minimizing the chance of losing the subject.

 Will the suspected cheating spouse find out that they are being watched?